 Asynchronous Requests

-In this article, we’ll explain the difference between sync and async requests, highlight the benefits of async API, and describe key parameters with examples.
+In this article, we’ll explain the difference between sync and async requests, highlight the benefits of the async flow, and describe key parameters with examples.

-There are 2 ways for us to handle your SERP API requests:
+There are 2 ways for us to handle your Web Unlocker and SERP API requests:

 -